2Clutch/notepad--/README.md

 > A .jar file exist.

-> Run it how you you would run any .jar file.
+> Run it how you would run any .jar file.